JamieLL/cpp_beginner/README.md

 Learning Resource: Bilibili link: https://www.bilibili.com/video/BV1et411b73Z?p=1

 ### MyFirstProject
+#### 01 basic.cpp
-- 01 basic.cpp: basic knowledge and data structure in c/c++.
+basic knowledge and data structure in c/c++.
-- - int, string, bool
+- int, string, bool
-- - if else
+- if else
-- - while, for
+- while, for
-- - array
+- array
-- - function
+- function
-- - bubble sort
+- bubble sort
-- - pointer
+- pointer
-- - struct
+- struct
-- - 头文件etc.
+- 头文件etc.
+#### 02 practice.cpp
+I used it to practice some simple functions, but deleted afterwards.
+#### 03 definefunc.cpp + func.h
+structure (head file, function defined in other files) used in projects.

 ### Proj01_Contacts
 A simple project using the basic knowledge learned previously.